jasoncnm/glfw-template/README.md

-# GLFW Desktop Application Templates
+# My Vulkan Renderer Application

-A desktop application template using GLFW and Vulkan
+A desktop graphics renderer using GLFW and Vulkan

 Currently, the application has only been tested on Windows.